-In a world where power tools rule, hand planes still offer the chance to boost quality in a way you might not realize.
-No matter how good power tools get, there will always be jobs where a well-tuned hand plane is the best option.
+In a world where power tools rule, hand planes still offer the chance to boost the quality of your woodworking in ways you might not realize.
+This article will show how planes are used in a few different situations, including some you may never has seen before.
+No matter how good power tools get, there will always be jobs where a well-tuned hand plane is the best woodworking option.
 Drum-tight joints in stain-grade trim, hand-beveled raised panel doors, or hand-planed solid wood cabinet parts and fireplace mantles – in cases like these you can’t do better than a razor-sharp hand plane.
+And if this wasn’t enough, hand planes are undergoing something of a renaissance these days with the appearance of new planes on the market.
+More on this later.

 How to Choose a Hand Plane

 Build a collection of a few good planes, learn to keep them sharp and they’ll improve your woodworking results forever.
-As long as the world still has electrical outlets, hand planes will never replace power tools.
-That’s fine.
-But a good plane can still supplement electric tools in ways that makes your work stand out.
-The thing is, it’s easy to waste your time with a bad hand plane.
-Most modern ones are junk.
+As long as the world still has electrical outlets that work, hand planes will never replace power tools completely.
+That’s fine because a good hand plane can still supplement electric tools in ways that make your work stand out.
+The thing is, it’s easy to waste your time with a bad hand plane, too.
+Cheap, modern planes are junk, though there are ways to avoid the bad-plane pitfall.

-If you’re new to planes, consider starting with a block plane.
-Plan to spend at least $75 to $100 on a good block plane because anything cheaper will probably cause you frustration.
-I rarely see a decent hand plane for sale in a hardware store any more (they’re made too cheaply), so I wouldn’t hold out much hope there.
-Planes built before WWII are almost universally good, but it’s not always easy to tell how old a plane is at a garage sale or second-hand store.
-Some of the best new hand planes in the world are made in Canada by Veritas Tools.
-I own several of their planes and they’re great.
-My favourite block plane has a low-angle design with the blade set about 12º from horizontal.
-This creates a very shallow slicing action that’s ideal for trimming the kind of end grain surfaces you’ll be dealing with as you bring trim joints together.
+If you’re new to planes, consider starting with one of the smaller models.
+At just under 10″ long, a #4 smoothing plane is a good size.
+Plan to spend at least $150 to $200 on a good smoothing plane because anything cheaper will probably cause you frustration.
+I have never seen a decent hand plane for sale in hardware stores any more (they’re made too cheaply), so I wouldn’t hold out much hope there.
+Planes built before WWII are almost universally good, but it’s not always easy to tell how good an older plane is at a garage sale or second-hand store.
+Some of the best new hand planes in the world come from Canada.
+Beginning several months ago I tried the new line of Busy Bee planes and they offer the best combination of high quality and reasonable price that I’ve seen.
+You can see these tools in action in the video below:

 Before you write all this hand plane stuff off as the wishful thinking of a guy trapped in a time warp, think again.
-More than once a few swipes with a hand plan have made all the difference, even on the modern, fast-paced job sites I’ve worked on.
+More than once, a few swipes with a well-tuned hand plan have made all the difference in my work, even on the modern, fast-paced jobsites and cabinet shops I’ve worked in during the past.
 And it’s not just about installing better trim, either.

 Hand Planed Raised Panels

 In a world where so many factory-made frame and panel cabinet and vanity doors all look like they came rolling off the same conveyor belt, a hand plane offers a quiet and simple alternative.
 And it all comes down to beveling the edges of raised panels by hand, instead of the usual router table or shaper-cut profiles.
-Sounds slow and labour-intensive, I know, but it isn’t.
-It’s actually fun.
+Sounds slow and labour-intensive, I know, but it isn’t really.
+It’s actually fun and surprisingly efficient.
+You can see the process unfold on video below.

 All frame and panel designs offer two things.
 First, they look terrific because of the texture and visual variety they present.
-But they also limit the troublesome seasonal movement that’s the hallmark of all wide expanses of solid wood.
+That’s what you can see in the photo below.
+But frame and panel designs also limit the troublesome seasonal movement that’s the hallmark of all wide expanses of solid wood.
 The inner panel gets larger and smaller with changes in humidity, while the outer frame remains more or less the same size.
 Building your own hand-beveled frame and panel doors does all this in a format that looks way more classic than anything available off the shelf.

 Frame and panel work always begins with the horizontal and vertical members of the door frame.
-These are called stiles and rails.
+These are called stiles (vertical) and rails (horizontal).
 You can use biscuits or dowels to connect these parts.
 Even pocket screws do just fine if you’re making raised panel wainscoting that’s destined to be installed permanently against a wall.

 When it comes time to making your raised panels, there’s a timesaving trick.
 Your plane doesn’t actually cut most of the bevel.
 Instead, use a tablesaw to hog off most of the waste with the blade tilted 15º to 20º from plumb.
 The plane comes into use afterwards for removing the saw marks while making the bevels all a consistent width and thickness.
 Keep trying one of your grooved frame members periodically on the edges of the panel as you plane.
-The idea is to adjust the thickness of the bevel’s edge so it plugs nicely into the stile and rail grooves you prepared earlier.
+The idea is to adjust the thickness of the bevel’s edge (with your plane) so it plugs nicely into the stile and rail grooves you prepared earlier.
 To help you get bevel width perfectly consistent, use a combination square and pencil to mark a line some consistent distance in around the perimeter of the panel.
 A 2-inch wide bevel is ideal for most cabinet doors.
-Expect to pay about $200 for the kind of smoothing plane that’s ideal for raised panel work.
-Watch the video at the end of this article to see how raised panels can be shaped by hand.
-It’ll all be very clear after you see things in action.
+Expect to pay $150 to $200 for the kind of smoothing plane that’s ideal for raised panel work.
+If you didn’t watch the video showing all this farther up on the page, scroll back and watch how it all works.

 If you really want to look like an old-world master, consider using a hand plane for smoothing solid wood cabinet sides or fireplace mantles.
 That’s right, no sanding just a hand planed surface as a final step.
-I built the cabinet you see here back in the mid-1980s with hand tools only, including the use of a plane for final smoothing of the rough white pine lumber I was using.
-The subtle undulations left behind by a slightly curved blade is a hallmark of traditional woodwork and much appreciated in a world where too much is accomplished by machine.
+I built the cabinet you see above back in the mid-1980s with hand tools only, including the use of a plane for final smoothing of the rough white pine lumber I was building with.
+The subtle undulations left behind by a slightly curved blade of the plane is a hallmark of traditional woodwork and much appreciated in a world where too much is accomplished by machine.

-Although you can use a smoothing plane for this kind of surface work, a scrub plane is better.
+Although you can use a smoothing plane for this kind of surface work, a scrub plane is another option.
 It has a slightly curved blade that creates subtle and unmistakable undulations in the wood surface.
 You can get a good scrub plane for about $150.

 How to Sharpen a HandPlane